mus-format/mus-go/README.md

 sometimes produce inconsistent results across multiple runs, making it difficult to reliably compare serializers.
 New [benchmarks](https://github.com/ymz-ncnk/go-serialization-benchmarks) were created to provide more consistent and reproducible measurements.

+## Version Compatibility

+For a complete list of compatible module versions, see [VERSIONS.md](VERSIONS.md).